lrochette/sweagle-ansible/README.md

 - System (install prerequisites libs like unzip, or jq)
 - Vault

-Tags must be put in lowercase, example to do only MySQL:
+Tags must be put in lowercase, example to install only MySQL:

 ansible-playbook all-install.yml -i ./inventories/all-in-one/hosts.yml --tags mysql